hfm/puppet-tinyproxy/README.md

 - [puppetlabs-apt](https://forge.puppet.com/puppetlabs/apt) (>= 2.0.0 < 3.0.0) (only Debian-based distributions)
 - [stahnma-epel](https://forge.puppet.com/stahnma/epel) (>= 1.0.0 < 2.0.0) (only RedHat-based distributions)

+Both puppetlabs-apt and stahnma-epel are soft dependencies.
+If you are installing on Debian or RedHat-based systems, you will need to configure appropriate versions of those modules.

 ### Beginning with tinyproxy

 To install the tinyproxy with default parameters, declare the `tinyproxy` class.